ruman23/categoriseSocialMediaProfile/README.md

 # Categorise Social Media Profile Based on Bangla Post

-In this project we have categorised the Social Media Profile based on their bangla comments in Facebook.
+In this project I have categorised the Social Media Profile based on their bangla comments in Facebook.
-We have categorised the Social Media Profile in following six categories:
+I have categorised the Social Media Profile in following six categories:
 - Sport
 - Religious
 - Travel